-- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 12 December 2022, 40 days ahead of the amended statutory deadline of 31 January 2023. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit was generally good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Governance and Audit Committee in our Audit of Financial Statements Report in October 2022. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 30 January 2023, in line with the amended statutory deadline of 31 January 2023. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit was generally good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Governance and Audit Committee in our Audit of Financial Statements Report in January 2023. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2021-22 has been completed.